Judge orders end to DACA, current enrollees safe for now

 Supporters of DACA, including those who argued before Hanen to save it, have said a law passed by Congress is necessary to provide permanent relief.
 Hanen has said Congress must act if the U.S. wants to provide the protections in DACA to recipients commonly known as “Dreamers.”

+The House approved legislation in March creating a pathway toward citizenship for “Dreamers,” but the measure has been stalled in the Senate.
+Immigration advocates hope to include a provision opening that citizenship doorway in sweeping budget legislation Democrats want to approve this year, but it’s unclear whether that language will survive.

-Hanen's ruling came after he held a nearly 3 1/2 hour court hearing Dec.
-22 on DACA's fate.
+Hanen’s ruling came after a nearly 3 1/2 hour court hearing Dec.
+22 on DACA’s fate.

-The states argued that former President Barack Obama never had the authority in 2012 to create a program like DACA because it circumvented Congress.
-The states also argued the program drains their educational and healthcare resources.
+The states argued that Obama never had the authority in 2012 to create DACA because it circumvented Congress.
+The states also argued that the program drains their educational and healthcare resources.

 Suing alongside Texas were Alabama, Arkansas, Kansas, Louisiana, Mississippi, Nebraska, South Carolina, and West Virginia — states that all had Republican governors or state attorneys general.

-The Mexican American Legal Defense and Educational Fund and the New Jersey Attorney General's Office, which defended the program on behalf of a group of DACA recipients, had argued Obama had the authority to institute DACA and that the states lacked the standing to sue because they had not suffered any harm due to the program.
+The Mexican American Legal Defense and Educational Fund and the New Jersey Attorney General’s Office, which defended the program on behalf of a group of DACA recipients, argued Obama did have the authority and that the states lacked the standing to sue because they had not suffered any harm due to the program.

-Hanen had rejected Texas' request in 2018 to stop the program through a preliminary injunction.
-But in a foreshadowing of his latest ruling, Hanen said in 2018 that he believed DACA as enacted was likely unconstitutional.
+Hanen rejected Texas’ request in 2018 to stop the program through a preliminary injunction.
+But in a foreshadowing of his latest ruling, he said he believed DACA as enacted was likely unconstitutional.

-"If the nation truly wants to have a DACA program, it is up to Congress to say so," Hanen wrote then.
+“If the nation truly wants to have a DACA program, it is up to Congress to say so,” Hanen wrote in 2018.

 Hanen ruled in 2015 that Obama could not expand DACA protections or institute a program shielding their parents.